Kravataf/DnF/README.md

 # Dungeons and ~Furries~
-Character creator for homebrew DnD (because dnd beyond suscks at this)
+Character creator for homebrew DnD (because dnd beyond sucks at this)

 The website can be entered through this link -> https://kravataf.github.io/DnF/